Health and Wellness Student Policies

 - U.S. citizens (or permanent residents) who are withdrawing from the College or Conservatory for any nonmedical reason must schedule an appointment with the Office of Retention and Student Success at email@example.com.

 - U.S. citizens (or permanent residents) who are withdrawing from the College or Conservatory for any medical reason must obtain medical documentation and schedule an appointment with a designated Health and Wellness staff member by calling 617-747-2310.

-- International students withdrawing from the College or Conservatory for either medical or nonmedical reasons must schedule an appointment with their international advisor during drop-in hours.
-Please note that international students in F-1 status will affect their immigration status by withdrawing from the college.
+- International students withdrawing from the College or Conservatory for either medical or nonmedical reasons must schedule an appointment (login required) with their international advisor during drop-in hours (login required).
+Please note that international students in F-1 status will affect their immigration status by withdrawing from the institution.

 Students are encouraged to communicate with the Ofﬁce of Retention and Student Success regarding their academic standing as it relates to their withdrawal from the institution (medical or nonmedical).

 International students in F-1 status should consult their international advisor in International Student Services prior to submitting the institution's withdrawal form as it will affect immigration status.

 Berklee's Response to Endangering Behavior/Leaves of Absence

 The institution is committed to the safety and wellbeing of its community members and to the integrity of the learning environment.
 The College and the Conservatory recognize that students may experience medical or mental health situations that significantly limit their ability to function safely or successfully as students in the institution's community.
 In such circumstances, interruption of academic studies, whether voluntary or involuntary, may be appropriate in order for a student to address mental or medical health concerns.

 In an effort to ensure that students receive the individual attention, consideration, and support needed to address medical or mental health issues that arise or escalate while studying at Berklee, the institution has implemented a policy addressing the process for obtaining a voluntary leave of absence, and where, necessary, for requiring leave to address medical and mental health concerns.